SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-scientist/README.md

 Data science learners should understand that a model output is not the same as a decision.
 Modelling work requires careful framing, data preparation, evaluation, interpretation, documentation, and responsible use.

-This pathway uses the **HDB Resales** sandbox dataset as the common learning artefact.
+This pathway uses the **HDB Resales** sandbox dataset, prepared modelling tables, notebooks, and model output templates as the common learning materials.

 ## Who this pathway is for